alexandra-mara/docs/docs/guides/steth-integration-guide.md

         address owner;
         /// @notice timestamp of when the request was created, in seconds uint256 timestamp;
-        /// @notice true, if request is finalized bool isFinalized;
+        /// @notice true, if the request is finalized bool isFinalized;
-        /// @notice true, if request is claimed.
-Request is claimable if (isFinalized && !isClaimed) bool isClaimed;
+        /// @notice true, if the request is claimed.
+The request is claimable if (isFinalized && !isClaimed) bool isClaimed;
     }
 ```